 We maintain cash and cash equivalents with certain major financial institutions.
-As of December 31, 2010, our cash was \$8.2 million and our bank balance was \$8.7 million.
-Of the total bank balance, \$708,000 was covered by federal depository insurance and \$8.0 million was uninsured.
+As of December 31, 2011, our cash was \$5.5 million and our bank balance was \$5.9 million.
+Of the total bank balance, \$704,000 was covered by federal depository insurance and \$5.2 million was uninsured.

 Trade accounts receivable potentially subjects us to credit risk.
 We extend credit to our customers based upon an evaluation of the customer's financial condition and credit history and generally we do not require collateral.
-Our broad range of customers includes many large wholesalers, mass merchandisers and multi-outlet pharmacy and chain drug store (see Note 12).
-During Fiscal 2010, 2009 and 2008, effectively all of our revenues were related to domestic markets.
+Our broad range of customers includes many food, multi-outlet pharmacy and chain drug stores, large wholesalers and mass merchandisers (see Note 12).
+During Fiscal 2011, 2010 and 2009, effectively all of our revenues were related to domestic markets.

-Our revenues are principally generated from the sale of the cold remedy products which approximated 96%, 92% and 89% of total revenues for Fiscal 2010, 2009 and 2008, respectively.
+Our revenues are principally generated from the sale of OTC cold remedy products which approximated 95%, 96% and 92% of total revenues for Fiscal 2011, 2010 and 2009, respectively.
 A significant portion of our business is highly seasonal, which causes major variations in operating results from quarter to quarter.
 The third and fourth quarters generally represent the largest sales volume for the OTC cold remedy products.

 Raw materials used in the production of the products are available from numerous sources.
-Certain raw material active ingredients used in connection with the Cold-EEZE® product are purchased from a single unaffiliated supplier.
+Certain raw material active ingredients used in connection with Cold-EEZE® products are purchased from a single unaffiliated supplier.
 Should the relationship terminate or the vendor become unable supply material, we believe that the current contingency plans would prevent a termination from materially affecting our operations.
 However, if the relationship was terminated, there may be delays in production of our products until an acceptable replacement supplier is located.